 Hoodies and non-uniform tops such as sweatshirts, tracksuit tops and non-Coombe jumpers are not to be worn.

 No jewellery is to be worn, except a watch.

 Headphones are not part of the uniform.

 If pupils are not dressed in correct school uniform they must produce a dated note from their parents/carer explaining why.
-This note should be presented to their form tutor who will issue them with a green uniform slip.
-If a pupil arrives without this note from their parent/carer, uniform will be loaned to them from the Head of Year room.
+This note should be presented to their form tutor who will sign their planner.
+If a pupil arrives without this note from their parent/carer, uniform will be loaned to them from the Pastoral Support room.

 Refusal to co-operate in wearing uniform will result in a pupil being withdrawn from the school community and parents/carer contacted.